 1 can black eyed beans or black beans, rinsed and drained

 2 tsp chipotle paste (the bean mixture is spicy but is cooled down by the garnish, if you like it hot then add more chipotle paste and some extra chilli flakes)

 Salt and pepper

-(FYI: This makes quite a lot of bean mix which is perfect for lunch wraps.
-I simply replace the scrambled egg with slices of baked sweet potato and salad.)
+TIP 3: This recipe makes quite a lot of bean mixture, perfect for making lunch wraps.
+Simply replace the scrambled egg with slices of baked sweet potato and salad.

 1. Preheat an oven to 200°C/180°C fan/gas mark 6.